Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Related Work

-\textbf{Parameter-efficient Fine-tuning: }Although the pre-training-fine-tuning paradigm is becoming increasingly popular, the expense of fully fine-tuning large pre-trained models is prohibitively high. \cite{ding2022delta} points out that only 0.5-4\% of research papers experimentally adopt large pre-trained models, due to the unaffordable costs of deploying and fine-tuning these large models.
-To apply pre-trained models more efficiently to downstream tasks, \cite{houlsby2019parameterefficient} proposed parameter-efficient transfer learning by inserting a bottleneck structure between different layers of the pre-trained model.
-During fine-tuning, the pre-trained parameters remain unchanged, and only the bottleneck layers are updated, achieving parameter-efficient fine-tuning. \cite{zaken2022bitfit} shows that training only the bias terms and task-specific parts of the model during the fine-tuning process can also adapt the pre-trained models effectively to downstream tasks.
-Prefix-tuning \cite{li2021prefixtuning} adapts the pre-trained model to downstream tasks by prepending trainable continuous tokens (Prefixes) to the input and hidden states of each Transformer layer.
-LoRA \cite{hu2021lora} freezes the weights of the pre-trained model and injects trainable rank decomposition matrices into each layer of the Transformer architecture.
-Following the proposal of LoRA, several LoRA-based improvements have been introduced, including AdaLoRA \cite{zhang2023adaptive}, which adaptively allocates parameter budgets based on the importance of weight matrices, and QLoRA \cite{dettmers2023qlora}, which further reduces the resource overhead for fine-tuning large pre-trained models through quantization techniques.
-The above PEFT methods, except for Bias-only which is a module sparse approach, are all adapted to the downstream tasks by introducing additional modules with fewer parameters.
-In this paper, we present a component sparse approach to achieve almost full fine-tuning performance without introducing additional parameters.
+\textbf{Parameter-efficient Fine-tuning:} To apply pre-trained models more efficiently to downstream tasks, \citet{houlsby2019parameter} proposes parameter-efficient transfer learning by inserting a bottleneck structure between different layers of the pre-trained model.
+During fine-tuning, the pre-trained parameters remain unchanged, and only the bottleneck layers are updated. \citet{ben-zaken-etal-2022-bitfit} shows that training only bias terms and task-specific modules during fine-tuning can also adapt pre-trained models effectively to downstream tasks.
+Prefix-tuning \cite{li2021prefix} adapts pre-trained models to downstream tasks by prepending trainable continuous tokens (Prefixes) to the input and hidden states of each Transformer layer.
+LoRA \cite{hu2021lora} freezes the weights of pre-trained models and injects trainable rank decomposition matrices into each layer of the Transformer architecture.
+Following the proposal of LoRA, several LoRA-based improvements have been introduced, including AdaLoRA \cite{zhang2023adaptive}, which adaptively allocates parameter budgets based on the importance of weight matrices, and QLoRA \cite{dettmers2024qlora}, which further reduces the resource overhead through quantization techniques.
+The above PEFT methods, except for Bias-only which is a module sparse approach, are all adapted to the downstream tasks by introducing additional modules. \\ \textbf{PAC-Bayesian Generalization Error Bounds:} introduced by \citet{mcallester1999pac,mcallester2003pac}, combines the advantage of Bayesian methods and PAC Learning, which allows for considering domain knowledge as a Bayesian prior without assuming the truth of the prior \cite{mcallester2003pac}.
+Early generalization error bounds only consider the complexity of the hypothesis space, measured by VC-dimension \cite{vapnik1991principles} and Rademacher complexity \cite{bartlett2002rademacher}, which is nearly vacuous and trivial in the real neural network setting \cite{zhang2021understanding}.
+In contrast, PAC-Bayes methods reward models whose prior assigns higher probability to those hypotheses that are in line with train data, with a tighter control over generalization error.